ppy/osu-wiki/wiki/Game_Modifiers/en.md

 ![Fade In (FI) mod icon][FI]

 > **osu!mania only**

-> Score multiplier: 1.00 (osu!mania only, unranked).
+> Score multiplier: 1.00 (osu!mania only; unranked)

 > Shortcut key: `F`
-> Description: -

 ![Fade In in osu!mania mode (Left: Normal; Right: DDR style)][FI1]

 Fade In mod causes notes to fade in as they approach the judgement bar.

 The speed at which they fade is based on the combo, with higher combo causing the notes to fade in later and remain invisible longer.
 The fading size only stops when 500 combo milestone (covers about 70% of the playfield) has been reached.
 The fading will be reverted to 0 combo size (covers about 20% of the playfield) when the combo is broken.
 The judgement line and the keys display will not be blocked.

 The usage of Fade In mod will set the play as unranked play.
+If the beatmap was passed with S or SS grade with Fade In mod enabled, the beatmap will award the sliver variant of the grade instead.

 ![Fade In combo milestone comparison][FI2]